Links on Android Authority may earn us a commission. Learn more.

 7. Sonos Beam

 More and more people are getting into the home theater setup these days.
 That means they also want a great sound system.
 Many of them pick a soundbar to add to their big-screen TV.
 The Sonos Beam, which supports both Google Assistant and Amazon Alexa, is perfect for movie and TV fans who want a smart speaker feature included in their fancy audio setup.
-Yes, it’s perhaps the most expensive speaker on this list normally, but it’s worth it for both audiophiles and cinephiles.
+Yes, it’s perhaps the most expensive speaker on this list typically, but it’s worth it for both audiophiles and cinephiles.

 8. Apple HomePod Mini

 This is the only product on our best smart speaker list that shies away from Amazon Alexa and Google Assistant.
 The Apple HomePod Mini, as you might expect, supports the company’s Siri voice-based assistant.
 This is the perfect device for Apple’s iPhone and iPad fans who are used to using Siri on their phones and tablets.
 If you have an iPhone or iPad owner, this might be the perfect companion gift to give.